 - Lisbon to Sintra train tickets cost €2.25 one way

-You will arrive at the Sintra Train Station.
+You will arrive at the Sintra Train Station and the train station at Sintra is the end of the line so you will not have to worry about missing the station.
 The Sintra Train Station is only serviced by Lisbon urban trains.
-The train station at Sintra is the end of the line.
 Lisbon Train Station has a ticket office and ticket vending machine of you need to get a ticket back to the Lisbon main train station.
 The train timetable Sintra to Lisbon is on display on screens in the station and the Sintra train station platforms.
+You can also pick up a paper copy of the timetable from a conductor at the station.
 The Sintra Train Station has a small cafe selling food and drinks.

 Another excellent option is to buy one of the 2 Sintra Green cards that are offered by PT Portugal the national rail company.
 This will help you on how to get to Sintra from Lisbon and get you into some of the amazing sights.
 Below are the details of the two options below.